Setting Up a Development Environment

 upstream

-Now, considering that you are in the django-simple-deploy directory, create a virtual environment and install the necessary dependencies:
+Now, considering that you are in the django-simple-deploy/ directory, create a virtual environment and install the necessary dependencies:

-Make a test project to run simple_deploy
+Make a test project to run django-simple-deploy against

 Copy a project from sample_project/